-Thus a single policy match can be created that addresses any communications between two IP addresses.
+A single policy match can be created that addresses any communications between two IP addresses.

-If this communications occurs, you can choose to send an email alert to a destination.
+If this communication occurs, choose to send an email alert to a destination.

-Note: If "No alert" is selected, and this flow is matched, it will immediately stop checking policies for this flow, as it is defined as an accepted policy on the network.
+Note: If No alert is selected and this flow is matched, it will immediately stop checking policies for this flow, as it is defined as an accepted policy on the network.

-You should define all of the policy matches that are appropriate for your network, and change the policy match order to generate alerts for policies that you deem unacceptable.
+Define all the policy matches that are appropriate for your network and change the policy match order to generate alerts for policies that you deem unacceptable.

-Here is an example of a policy list:
+Below is an example of a policy list.